tdwg/website/content/pages/conferences/2021/session-list/index.md

 Data collected by citizen scientists make up a strong and growing part of biodiversity occurrence data yet there is still much discussion around the best approaches to produce, identify and make available high quality, trustworthy data.
 How do citizen science managers, projects, and platforms streamline workflows such that the data produced are trusted and ready for research?
 What metrics are most helpful for evaluating trustworthiness in citizen science data?
 Is it possible to reach a point where trustworthy data are apparent and speak for themselves?
 In this symposium, hosted by the [TDWG Citizen Science Interest Group](https://www.tdwg.org/community/citizen-science/), speakers will discuss trustworthy data, the ways in which projects and platforms may programmatically classify, identify and account for data quality, and the role of standards and protocols in robust citizen science projects.

-## SYM18 Discovering known biodiversity: Digital accessible knowledge
+## SYM18 (Re)Discovering known biodiversity: Digital accessible knowledge

 **Session Type:** Symposium (no unsolicited presentations considered)